LibraryCarpentry/lc-python-intro/episodes/03-types-conversion.md

 TypeError: object of type 'int' has no len()
 ```

-## Must convert numbers to strings or vice versa when operating on them.
+### Can't add numbers and strings.

-- Cannot add numbers and strings.
+We have to convert numbers to strings or vice versa when operating on them.

 ```python
 print(1 + 'A')